Tarun24verma/Career-Guidance-Claude-Skill/README.md

 ## How to install

-Download `career-guidance.skill` and install it into your Claude environment.
+Download `career-guidance.skill` and install it into your Claude environment (Check HOW_TO_USE for further clarifications).

 ## Trigger phrases